QubesOS/qubes-doc/user/common-tasks/backup-emergency-restore-v4.md

     been tampered with.

-    **Note:** If your backup was compressed with a program other than `gzip`, you must substitute the correct compression program.
+    **Note:** If your backup was compressed with a program other than `gzip`, you must substitute the correct compression program in the command above.
     This information is contained in `backup-header` (see step 4).
+For example, if your backup is compressed with `bzip2`, use `bzip2 -d` instead in the command above.

  7. Mount `private.img` and access your data.